 |1973||Mysterious||Noel Murless||George Pope Jr.|

 |1921||Love In Idleness||Alec Taylor Jr.||Joseph Watson|

 |1875||Spinaway||Matthew Dawson||6th Viscount Falmouth|

 |1861||Brown Duchess||Joseph Saxon||Joseph Saxon|

-Several others have come close though, including Sariska (2009), Snow Fairy (2010) and Taghrooda (2014) who all finished as runners-up in the Yorkshire Oaks.
+Several others have come close, including Sariska (2009), Snow Fairy (2010), Taghrooda (2014) and Tuesday (2022) who all finished as runners-up in the Yorkshire Oaks.
 So, unsurprisingly the Epsom Oaks result is one you ought to at least have a glance at before a Yorkshire Oaks renewal.

 AGE OF NO SIGNIFICANCE

 Since being opened to older fillies and mares in 1991, the Yorkshire Oaks has seen its fair share of older champions.
 While definitely something to note, the age of winners largely correlates with the rate of their participation in this race.

 Since 1991, three-year-olds have compromised a little over 67% of the Yorkshire Oaks field while their win percentage since the rule change is just 4.7% lower.
 Mares over five-years-old are yet to secure a win but it’s very rare to see them involved.